Payal Tandon

 Change 1: Three Sections instead of Four

 The most significant change introduced in the GMAT Focus edition 2024 relates to the content of the exam.
-The current GMAT features four sections, which include Quantitative Reasoning, Verbal Reasoning, Analytical Writing Assessment (AWA), and Integrated Reasoning.
-The first three sections have been a part of the GMAT for over two decades, whereas the Integrated Reasoning section was added in 2012.
+The old GMAT featured four sections, which include Quantitative Reasoning, Verbal Reasoning, Analytical Writing Assessment (AWA), and Integrated Reasoning.

 Consisting of 20 questions, this section prompts you to evaluate the relationship between various sources and types of information, such as graphics, numbers, and language, in order to arrive at informed decisions.
 Some of these questions may involve mathematical computations, data analysis, verbal reasoning, or a combination of all three.
 To assist you in your task, an on-screen calculator is available only in this section.